Artemis94/Snake_with_AWS_MySQL/README.md

 This menu option only appears for users with admin or moderator rank.
 There is only one admin account.
 The admin can promote users to the rank of moderator or downmote them.
 In this window the users personal data can be edited, their ranks and their active or inactive status.

 # Known Issues
 During playing the game, if any key is held down the game stops until that key is released.
-That is due to the way Windows handles keypresses and cannot be resolved from whithin the program.
+That is due to the way Windows handles keypresses and cannot be resolved from whithin the programme.

 # Future plans
 - Separating the different game modes into different classes.